benallfree/recast/readme.txt

 A podcast is the modern equivalent of a radio program.
 You create audio recordings (episodes) of your show and publish them in various podcasting directories such as iTunes.

-= What are publishers and episodes? =
+= What are podcasters and episodes? =

-A publisher is someone who produces a podcast.
+A podcaster is someone who produces a podcast.
 An episode is a single production or recording.

 = What is a podcast directory? =